This post may contain affiliate links. Please read our disclosure policy.

 - 4 Simple Ingredients.
 No nasties or unpronounceable preservatives.
 Just pure flavour.

 - Incredibly Versatile.
-It works on seafood like my seafood boil, roast chicken, red meat, vegetables (smother the Best Corn On The Cobs you’ve ever eaten in your life), and pasta.
+From seafood boil, roast chicken, red meat, or even vegetables like roasted corn.
+The garlic butter transforms every recipe in the best dish you’ve ever eaten in your life, including a simple pasta.

 - Freezer Friendly.
 Make a double batch and keep a log in the freezer for instant flavour bombs.